IchigoXD/music-folder-icon-setter/README.md

 # Music Folder Icon Setter

-Automatically set album cover images as folder icons for your music collection on Windows.
+Automatically set album cover images as folder icons for your music collection download from spotify or Soggfy on Windows.

 ## Features
 - Recursively scans music folders